 Unlike the Polaroid Snap, the Fujifilm Instax SQ20 is bigger and measures around 6.8 x 6.8 x 4 inches.
 It uses traditional Fujifilm film to print the photos and is available in Black and Beige.

-The Printomatic’s prints measure around 2 x 3 inches, and the photo quality tends to have less saturation, thanks to the use of Zink photo paper.
-However, it still manages to churn out pretty decent images at the $70 price point.
-And to add to it, all the photo prints are water-resistant and have an adhesive back, making it convenient to stick to scrapbooks and journals.
+The Printomatic’s prints measure around 2 x 3 inches, and the photo quality tends to have less saturation, thanks to Zink photo paper.
+However, it still churns out pretty decent images at the $70 price point.
+All the photo prints are water-resistant and have an adhesive back, making it convenient to stick to scrapbooks and journals.

-The Kodak Printomatic has a simple and straightforward design.
+The Kodak Printomatic has a simple design.
 It’s light and can easily fit in the palm of your hand.
 And the dual color tone gives it an adorable look.
-Though it’s available in a black and white color variant, I'd say the trademark yellow and white color combo would look great and stand out.
+Though it’s available in a black-and-white color variant, the trademark yellow-and-white color combo would look great and stand out.

 Other than that, IVY CLIQ is powered by lithium-polymer batteries that are rechargeable via the micro USB port at the bottom.
-When it comes to features, this one comes with a nifty Reprint option which as the name implies, lets you have multiple copies of the same image.
+This one comes with a nifty Reprint option, which as the name implies, lets you have multiple copies of the same image.

 And when it comes to external storage, this trendy instant camera supports MicroSD cards up to 64 GB that can hold thousands of your memories.

 However, there’s a slight catch to this camera.
 You can’t click pictures without printing.
 The external memory card is solely for creating digital backup copies, and that’s about it.
-If you are thinking about saving on the Zink photo paper, then sadly, this instant camera is not the one for you.
+If you consider saving on the Zink photo paper, then sadly, this instant camera is not the one for you.